Andrejkf/solution_behavioral_cloning_p3t1/READMEtemplate.md

 This is the report for project 2, term 1.

-In this project a convolutional deep neural network model was used to predict good driving behaviour from human using a simulator gently provided by udacity guy
+In this project a convolutional deep neural network model was used to predict good driving behaviour from human using a [simulator](https://github.com/udacity/self-driving-car-sim) gently provided by udacity team.

 *My solution to the Udacity Self-Driving Car Engineer Nanodegree Behavioral Cloning project.*